cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 - Create multiple accounts for the purpose of disrupting or manipulating the forum;

-- Violate the privacy of other users;
+- Violate the privacy of other users.

 ### Content Ownership and Responsibility